tundraka/analysis/bank/README.md

 ##Items
 The items CSV file will contain a 'table' that allows the classification of the items in the statements.
-Aside from the items.csv under the `bank/` directory, I also have the same file under the `data/` directory, the file name is `private-items.csv` and I put there information that I consider private and shouldn't hit github.
+Aside from the items.csv under the `bank/data` directory, I also have the same file under the same `bank/data` directory, the file name is `private-items.csv` and I put there information that I consider private and shouldn't hit github.
+You can look at a sample `items.csv` under the `sample/` directory.

 ####Databook
 1. `itemid`: the id for the company